qmk/qmk_firmware/keyboards/deltasplit75/readme.md

 Download or clone the whole firmware and navigate to the keyboards/DeltaSplit75 directory.
 Once your dev env is setup, you'll be able to generate the default .hex using:

 ```
-make V2
+make v2

 or

-make ProtoSplit-ProtoSplit (if you have one of the prototype PCBs)
+make protosplit-protosplit (if you have one of the prototype PCBs)
 ```

 You will see a lot of output and if everything worked correctly you will see the built hex files:

 ```
-DeltaSplit75_ProtoSplit_ProtoSplit.hex
+deltasplit75_protosplit_protosplit.hex

 or

-DeltaSplit75_V2_Default.hex
+deltasplit75_v2_default.hex

 ```